 • LGBTQ couples are no more likely to have homosexual kids than heterosexual couples

 • There are no differences regarding the gender identity of the children

 • The risk of sexual abuse is no greater

 • There is no difference in female or male role behaviors

 • Data from the Netherlands (the first country to legalize same-sex marriage) indicates that children raised by same-sex parents from birth perform better than children raised by different-sex parents in both primary and secondary education.

 Are there specific resources for LGBTQ+ family formation?

 As previously mentioned, family formation can be particularly challenging for LGBTQ+ families, but there are a number of resources available.
 Here are some below:

 Our Final Word

-Whether you choose same sex adoption, surrogacy or any of the other options available, you can raise a happy, successful and well-adjusted child simply by providing a good home, structure and a lot of love.
+Whether you choose same sex adoption, surrogacy or any of the other options available, you can raise a happy, successful, and well-adjusted child.
+This outcome can be achieved simply by providing a good home, structure, and love.
 Your sexual orientation is not important.
 What is important is the way you raise your child.